 The All Spark inspiration – origin story to your venture

-The idea of an Intake Air Filter to increase the vehicular fuel efficiency and diminish pollution with my proprietary invention was shortlisted.
-Among 19,000 applications I made it to TOP 75 in 2015.
-Post 15 days residential program at IIM Ahmedabad I was mentored from many IIM professors and diverse industry experts.
+The idea of an Intake Air Filter to increase the vehicular fuel efficiency and diminish pollution with my proprietary invention got shortlisted.
+Among 19,000 applications, I made it to the TOP 75 in 2015.
+Post 15 days residential program at IIM Ahmedabad, I was mentored from many IIM professors and diverse industry experts.
 The program focused on how to start a startup and scale it to a technology and innovation driven company.
-The idea had won its first award of INR 5 Lakh which established Small Spark Concepts®.
-The dream of owning a company on paper had come true.
-Perhaps the question to be answered was about a sustainable business model for the upcoming years.
+The idea won its first award of INR 5 Lakh which established Small Spark Concepts®.
+Thus, the dream of owning a company on paper came true.
+Now, the next step being a sustainable business model for the upcoming years.

 Spanner in the works – challenges faced and (how you overcame them)

-The biggest challenge for auto-tech startup is to get heard by the automotive companies and the government.
-Auto-tech startups are young and not well recognized in the industry.
-A lot of startups fail in first couple of years despite having the state of the art technology.
-Ideally we wanted to have a strong B2B presence to cater to end users.
+The biggest challenge for an auto-tech startup is getting heard by the automotive companies and the government.
+Auto-tech startups are young.
+Hence, they are not well recognized in the industry.
+A lot of startups fail in first couple of years.
+This, despite having state of the art technology.
+Ideally, we wanted to have a strong B2B presence and to cater to end users.
 This failed due to the paradigm of the industry.
-Thus we realized the technology lease and licensing model is going to take longer than expected.
+Thus, we realized the technology lease and licensing model is further away from the finish line.
 This led us to change the business model to focus on B2C aftermarket retail.
-Here we can now address the pain points of the motorcyclists on some scale.
+Here we are able to address the pain points of the motorcyclists on some scale.

 Beast Mode – A memorable feat/ achievement /anecdote of your venture